 But that high-reel, it’s far too polished.
 Which I’m not!

-    I'm an explorer.
 I don't have many stamps on my passport though, but there's no another way to describe my journey than by calling it exploring.

 It took a lot of switches…

 I started my career in banking in Paris, because, you know, I figured that's how you showed them you're as smart as they are.
 They didn't like my purple shoes, and I'm not sure I liked them back in the first place.

 Not them, but tracing all these figures all day in these huge towers.